-The San Francisco Foundation is proud to bestow a variety of awards in literature, visual arts, film/video, and playwriting each year that help foster innovation and individual artistic growth within our community.
+The foundation is proud to bestow a variety of awards in literature, visual arts, film/video and playwriting each year that help foster innovation and individual artistic growth within our community.

-The Helen Crocker Russell Community Leadership Award acknowledges under-recognized artists for their significant contributions to the Bay Area.
+The Community Leadership Award for art acknowledges under-recognized artists for their significant contributions to the Bay Area.

-The distinguished Joseph Henry Jackson and Mary Tanenbaum Literary Awards offer $2,000 to each qualifying literary artists for their outstanding work based on the submission of an un-published manuscript in-progress.
-Submissions may be in any one of the following literary forms: fiction (novel or short stories), nonfictional prose, poetry, and spoken word.
+The distinguished Joseph Henry Jackson and Mary Tanenbaum Literary Awards offer $2,000 to each qualifying literary artist for their outstanding work based on the submission of an unpublished manuscript in-progress.
+Applicants are selected by nomination only.
+Submissions may be in any one of the following literary forms: fiction (novel or short stories), nonfiction prose, poetry and spoken word.